neuefische/wd-flipped-classroom-curriculum/README.md

 1. Find a new topic from the Backlog.
 2. Discuss with a group of coaches how we want to teach the topic.

+> 💡 There is an [issue in web-exercises that has unmerged but already prepared exercises](https://github.com/neuefische/web-exercises/issues/102).
+Always check there if we can use an of those challenges.

 3. Create a new branch for the session:

 ```